-Mrs Ross is currently developing specific TA training throughout the year to enhance skills and support QFT in the classroom, with support from the SENCO.
+Mrs Ross (Assistant Headteacher) supports the SENCO in developing specific TA training throughout the year to enhance skills and support QFT in the classroom.

-In the last academic year, staff have been trained in precision teaching, growth mind-set, Resilient Friends, writing for greater depth, writing from a stimulus of high quality texts, phonics & mental health
+In recent academic years, staff have been trained in precision teaching, growth mind-set, Resilient Friends, writing for greater depth, writing from a stimulus of high quality texts, phonics, mental health and team teach behaviour management.

-We use specialist staff for Orrets Meadow Outreach.
+We use specialist staff for Orrets Meadow Outreach specialist literacy support.